LukeShortCloud/rootpages/src/public_clouds/microsoft_azure.rst

 -  Azure Portal > Storage accounts > (select an existing storage account) > Data storage > (select a storage type) > Access Control (IAM)
 -  Azure Portal > Storage accounts > (select an existing storage account) > Data storage > (select a storage type) > (select an existing resource) > Access Control (IAM)

+Utilities
+'''''''''

+There are two official and free tools for accessing Azure storage [9]:

+-  AzCopy = CLI supported on Linux, macOS, and Windows.
+-  Storage Explorer = GUI supported on Linux, macOS, and Windows.

+   -  This uses AzCopy in the back-end.
+   -  In the Azure Portal, a limited version of the Storage Explorer is provided:

+      -  Azure Portal > Storage Accounts > (select an existing storage account) > Storage Explorer (preview)

+   -  `Download <https://azure.microsoft.com/en-us/features/storage-explorer/>`__ and use the full Storage Explorer program for the full feature-rich experience.

 History
 -------